Let’s talk gag reflex. For some of us, it’s much stronger than it is for others. Is it due to a weak stomach?

 Just give it time.
 You can try positive self-talk to force your mind to accept this foreign structure residing in your mouth.
 Yes.
 Do some sort of Jedi mind trick to convince yourself that you are indeed comfortable with that big piece of plastic in your mouth.

 There you have it.
-Your options for dealing with gagging while wearing dentures.
+Your tips for not gagging with dentures.
+There are not a whole lot of options for dealing with gagging while wearing dentures.
 Basically, you will just need to deal with it and wish it away.
 Enter in wishful thinking.

 How fun will that be?
 You have new teeth.
 That can make you gag … every day.